asconix/rfcs/rfcs/0057-secrets-for-services.md

 This is a minimal example of a service depending on a secret called `secret1`.

-More specifically, in this example a secrets scope is created - to allow for extensibility and differentiation a store have a type.
+More specifically, in this example a secrets scope is created - to allow for extensibility and differentiation a store has a type.
 In this case "folder" denotes a secrets store in the form of a root-only accessible locked down directory on the local filesystem.
 Here we want to acquire access to 2 secrets, and 2 secrets only, which are specified in `loadSecrets`, by